How to replay table data in Deephaven

 from deephaven import read_csv

-In such a case, they can be added.
+In such a case, a date-time column can be added.

 Then, the data can be replayed just as before.